Understanding Diabetes & Foot Problems

 • Infections

-If a wound becomes infected, it will have a difficult time healing due to a lack of blood flow to the feet.
+If a wound becomes infected, it will have difficulty healing due to a lack of blood flow to the feet.
 When this happens, an infection can quickly become gangrene, which occurs when the tissues and skin in a certain area start to die.

 • Amputation